 These days mobile phones with contactless charging are readily available.
-The circuit shown here explains how contactless charging of a battery can be done.
+The circuit shown here explains how contactless charging of a battery can be done, while helping you design a contactless battery charger for yourself.

 Circuit and working